 #2 Correct Humidity

-Bearded dragons come from the desert, and they need to have it dry.
+Bearded dragons come from the desert, and they need to have it dry in captivity, too.

 #3 Consistent Diet

-The biggest thing to do for your bearded dragon is to provide a consistent diet.
+The biggest thing to do for your adult bearded dragon is to provide them with a consistent, healthy, and diverse diet.

 Do this by offering a variety of greens and insects at regular times.